-Buy-to-let property has long since been a lucrative investment, however, from last year, we’ve been seeing a strong trend in people shifting how they manage their portfolio.
-This is because, since 2017, the Government began phasing in cuts to tax relief for interest on buy-to-let mortgages.
+Buy-to-let property has long since been a lucrative investment, however, since 2017, the Government began phasing in cuts to tax relief for interest on buy-to-let mortgages.

 Tax due on rental income is calculated on the amount after allowable expenses have been deducted, such as cost for repairs, letting agent fees, landlord’s insurance etc. Previously, allowable expenses also included the interest on the buy-to-let mortgage.
 From 2017, only 75% of the interest will be an allowable expense, reducing down to 50% in 2018, 25% in 2019, and from 2020, mortgage interest will no longer be an allowable expense.
 Instead, a tax credit of 20% of the mortgage interest can be taken against your overall tax liability for the year.
 For those who are on the upper limit of the lower rate tax band, it could potentially mean being pushed up into the higher tax rate threshold of 40% income tax.
 Indeed, the same can affect those on higher rate tax bands getting pushed up to the additional rate tax band of 45%.